Getting involved with Street Football Wales

 Our street football partners operate in 420 cities, reaching 100,000 homeless people every year.
 So far, the Homeless World Cup and its partners have impacted the lives of 1 million homeless people around the globe.

-The 13th Homeless World Cup football tournament will take place in Holland in September 2015.
+The 15th Homeless World Cup football tournament will take place in Norway in August 2017.

 40-year-old Newbridge, South Wales.